Upper Secondary

 Each year, over 95% of our graduates are accepted into at least one of their top university choices.

-With results like these, it's no wonder that our graduates are accepted into extraordinary universities around the world!
+With results like these, it's no wonder that our graduates are accepted into exceptional universities around the world!

 - OIS Board Member